sweetpea-org/sweetpea-py/docs/_source/api/factors.rst

 .. class:: sweetpea.ContinuousFactor(name, sampling_input, sampling_function=None, sampling_method=None, sampling_range=[])

-              Sweetpea also supports a :class:`.ContinuousFactor` that can be initialized using a `sampling_function` or `sampling_method`.
+              Sweetpea also supports a :class:`.ContinuousFactor` to support factors that allow for continuous-valued factors instead of discrete levels.
-              If the `sampling_function` requires additional inputs, the `sampling_input` needs to be provided, otherwise the `sampling_input` would be empty.
-If the `sampling_input` consists of other factors in the design, the ContinuousFactor would be a *derived factor*.
-              In addition to a user-defined `sampling_function`, a `sampling_method` can also be provided as the input to use pre-defined sampling techniques, which can be "uniform", "gaussian", "exponential" or "lognormal".
-              In that case, the `sampling_range` can also be provided as parameters for the sampling_method such as range, mean, or standard deviation.
-              When no `sampling_function` and `sampling_method` are provided, Sweetpea will use a default function that returns a random floating-point number sampled from a uniform distribution between 0 and 1.
+              A :class:`.ContinuousFactor` can dynamically generate values
+              at runtime using a sampling function.

+              To initialize a :class:`.ContinuousFactor`, a list of `initial_levels` needs to be provided.
+              If `initial_levels` is an empty list, the factor will rely entirely on the sampling function for value generation.
+              When `initial_levels` is not empty, it serves as reference values for sampling.
+              For example, if `initial_levels` contains a discrete :class:`.Factor` or a :class:`.ContinuousFactor` in the design, the ContinuousFactor initialized is considered a *derived factor*.
+It will use values from the factors in the `initial_levels` as the inputs for the sampling function.
+The `initial_levels` can also contain additional inputs for the sampling function.

+              A :class:`.ContinuousFactor` also requires a `sampling_function` to generate values at runtime.
+              This function must be an instance of a :class:`.SamplingMethod`.

+              Several built-in sampling methods are available, including:

+              ``UniformSampling(low, high)``: Samples values from a uniform distribution within a given range.

+              ``GaussianSampling(mean, sigma)``: Samples values from a normal distribution with a specified mean and standard deviation.

+              ``ExponentialSampling(rate)``: Samples values from an exponential distribution with a given rate parameter.

+              ``LogNormalSampling(mean, sigma)``: Samples values from a log-normal distribution with a specified mean and standard deviation.

+              ``CustomSampling(func, *args, **kwargs)``: Allows a user-defined function to generate samples dynamically.

+              If `sampling_function` is not set, an error will be raised when attempting to generate samples.

-              :param name: the factor's name
+              :param name: The name of the continuous factor.
+              :type name: str
-              :param sampling_input: inputs for the sampling_function
+              :param initial_levels: An optional list of reference values for the factor.
-              :type levels: List[Any]
+              :type initial_levels: Optional[List[Any]]
-              :param sampling_function: A function to sample a factor (optional)
+              :param sampling_function: A sampling method used to generate values dynamically.
-              :type sampling_function: Callable[..., float]
+              :type sampling_function: Optional[SamplingMethod]
-              :param sampling_method: A pre-defined method to sample a factor (optional)
-              :type sampling_method: Literal["uniform", "gaussian", "exponential", "lognormal"]
-              :param sampling_range: Parameters for a sampling_method such as range or mean/std (optional)
-              :type sampling_range: List[float]